mirkosignorelli/info4supervisions/README.md

 ## Supervision requests

 Are you interested in doing your thesis project with me?
-If so, please check out:
+That's great to hear, as I am often available to supervise well-prepared and motivated students on projects involving methodological, computational and applied statistics problems.
+Before sending me a supervision request, it may be useful for you to check out:

 1. this document that explains [what to include in your supervision request](https://github.com/mirkosignorelli/info4supervisions/blob/main/supervision_request.md);
 2. [my personal website](https://mirkosignorelli.github.io) to get an idea of my research interests and past work.